Nomelas2025/compuredesjp/README.md

 # Final Project - Advanced Styling with Responsive Design

-This project follows the Coursera/University of Michigan final-project requirements.

 ## Included
 - Mobile-first one-column CSS Grid with 10px gap.
 - Tablet breakpoint at 772px with two columns, circular figures, and the last figure spanning both columns.